Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Laboratory Setup and Task Units in Context

 \subsection{Cloud computing context}

 The cloud computing context requires the implementation of Kafka based edge-cloud connector that connects devices in edge computing context to Firebase cloud.
 To this end, we pre-install the desktop computer in edge context to run a dockerized \emph{Kafka-Firebase connector} solution to all edge devices.
 To establish the IoT-edge-cloud communication, all edge devices in edge context need to be in the same network.
 We setup static IP addresses for Ethernet interfaces on each devices in edge context, as illustrated in Table~\ref{table:wired}.
 As the connector is not only shared by all RPi devices but also by all students controlling their corresponding RPis, the instructors manually assign static IP address on two Ethernet interfaces.
 One address is used for the network configured to connect to the cloud database, while the other for RPi used in the edge context, see Table~\ref{table:wired}.
-To this end, students are instructed to type the following commands in the terminal:
+When all of the IP addresses have been configured students will by using the Ethernet cables connect their nodes to a switch, with one port connected with a PC, now having their entire edge domain in the same network.